 The Children and Families Act 2014 places a duty on schools to make arrangements to support pupils with medical conditions.
-Individual healthcare plans will normally specify the type and level of support required to meet the medical needs of such pupils.
+Where applicable, Individual Health Care Plans (IHCP's) normally specify the type and level of support required to meet the medical needs of such pupils.

-Where children and young people also have SEN, their provision should be planned and delivered in a co-ordinated way using the Early Help assessment tool.
+Where children and young people also have SEND, their provision should be planned and delivered in a co-ordinated way using the Early Help assessment tool.
 For those pupils with an Education, Health and Care (EHC) plan this will be used as it brings together health and social care needs, as well as their special educational provision.

 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
-Please see the schools Medical Policy for further details.
+Please see the school's Medical Policy for further details.